ADGEfficiency/adgefficiency.github.io/_pages/reading-list.md

 ### 198 - When Einstein Walked with Gödel - Jim Holt

 ### 199 - Surfing Uncertainty: Prediction, Action, and the Embodied Mind - Andy Clark

+### 200 - Tibet: The Road Ahead - Dawa Norbu

+### 201 - From a Mountain In Tibet - Lama Yeshe Losal Rinpoche

+### 202 - A Thousand Brains - Jeff Hawkins